-The shot list is prepared by the director just ahead of shooting.
-It has every shots that will be taken IN THE ORDER that they will be shot in.
+The shot list is prepared by the director just ahead of filming.
+It has every shot that will be taken IN THE ORDER that they will be shot in.
 This normally not in the order that they will appear on screen.

-The director prepares the Shot List that way to make it as fast as possible to shoot.
+The director prepares the Shot List in this way in order to to make it as fast as possible to shoot.
 Moving the camera and re-setting the lights takes time.
-More time than you might think.
+(More time than you might think!)
 So the director in conjunction with other members of the crew, will organise the shot list to minimise moving and different set-ups as much as possible.

 The Shot List also acts as an ‘aide memoire’ to make sure no shots are missed out.
 It can happen!